Lead poisoning

 سجل دخولك لتتبع تقدمك اشترك الآن

-Lead poisoning (plumbism) is a toxic exposure to lead (Pb) that inhibits multiple enzymes in the heme synthesis pathway, producing a microcytic, hypochromic, sideroblastic anemia with characteristic basophilic stippling on peripheral smear.
+Lead poisoning (plumbism) is toxic exposure to lead (Pb) that inhibits several enzymes of the heme synthesis pathway, producing a microcytic, hypochromic, sideroblastic anemia with coarse basophilic stippling on the peripheral smear.
+It is the most common heavy-metal poisoning in children and a classic occupational toxin in adults.

 سجل دخولك لإضافة ملاحظات خاصة لكل قسم · اشترك الآن